 During the summer holidays Upper Sixth pupil, Lottie, spent two weeks in California at Stanford University as part of a Stan-X internship.
-Stan-x is a pioneering study of genetics which Haileybury is the first school in Europe to be involved in.
-Lottie was offered the opportunity by the founder of Stan-X, Dr. Seung Kim, after he witnessed her impressive execution of assignments upon his visit to Haileybury last term.
-The work Lottie completed during her time at Stanford was included in the paper Dr. Kim was writing which will play a part in efforts to find a cure for diabetes.
+Stan-X is a pioneering study of genetics that Haileybury is the first school in Europe to be involved in.
+Lottie was offered the opportunity by the founder of Stan-X, Dr Seung Kim, after he witnessed her impressive execution of assignments upon his visit to Haileybury last term.
+The work Lottie completed during her time at Stanford was included in the paper Dr Kim was writing which will play a part in efforts to find a cure for diabetes.

 The experiments at Stanford were the next phase required from the dissections Lottie completed at Haileybury during Dr. Kim’s visit.
 Working in the lab and being treated like a permanent member of the research team was extremely rewarding to Lottie, she thoroughly enjoyed having meetings with the professors and being fully involved in the large project they were working on.